 Another detail that I absolutely loved was when the camera cut to the point-of-view angle, the audio details also changed.
 For instance, in the screenshot above, as the camera cut to this angle, the audio followed suit including more detailed sounds of rocks and debris hitting the inside of Lightning’s wheel wells.
 I know I should expect nothing less from Pixar’s team, but these little details floor me every time.

 I also appreciated the moment when the race first started and the cars sped off of Radiator Springs’ Main Street how the loose dirt at the edges of the pavement picked up and swirled in proper vortex patterns.

 I have already watched Radiator Springs 500½ several times and I look forward to watching it again and again as I attempt to pick up more of the subtle nuances scattered throughout.
 One moment that I can’t help but make a connection to the original Cars movie is when Sandy Dunes says to McQueen, “How’s our dust taste city boy?”
 This sounded so close to Sheriff saying, “Get a good look city boy?” while he was being “operated” on by Doc Hudson in the original movie.

-The story was original conceived by John Lasseter, Rob Gibbs and Jeremy Lasky and was directed by veteran Cars Toons director/co-director, Rob Gibbs.
+The story was originally conceived by John Lasseter, Rob Gibbs, and Jeremy Lasky and was directed by veteran Cars Toons director/co-director, Rob Gibbs.
 It should also be noted that this is also one of the final projects worked on and finalized at Pixar Canada.